 The beam profile measurements at modern ion synchrotrons and storage rings require high timing performances on a turn-by-turn basis.
 On the other hand, high spatial resolutions are very desirable for cooled beams.
 We are developing a residual gas monitor to cover the wide range of beam intensities and dimensions.
 It supplies the needed high-resolution and high-speed tools for beam profiling.
-The new residual gas monitor will operate on secondary electrons whose trajectories are localized within 0.1 mm filaments.
+The new residual gas monitor will operate on scattered residual gas electrons whose trajectories are localized within 0.1 mm filaments by using appropriate magnetic field.
 The required magnetic field of 100 mT will be excited by either a permanent or an electromagnet.
 The high resolution mode of 0.1 mm is provided by a CCD camera with upstream MCP-phosphor screen assembly.
 In the fast turn-by-turn mode the beam profile will be read out with a resolution of 1 mm by a 100-channel photodiode-amplifier-digitizer, which will be explained in detail.